To illustrate where germs exist, how they can get into and affect the body, and how the body defends itself against them.

 Where Bacteria are Found:

-As directed on the Germs and the Body student esheet, students should go to Infection Detection Protection, found at the American Museum of Natural History website.
+As directed on the Germs and the Body student esheet, students should go to Bacteria in the Cafeteria, found at the American Museum of Natural History website.
 Here they will play a quick game that demonstrates that bacteria, which are one type of germ, can be found everywhere—from yogurt, to soil, to air, etc.

-Once students have finished the activity, ask the following questions:
+Once students have finished the activity, ask these questions from their Germs and the Body student sheet:

 What Germs Can Do to the Body: